 Draught Smithwick’s for the Northern Ireland market was brewed at Dundalk by 1988.
 Smithwicks Ale bottling was transferred to Dundalk as part of a rationalisation drive from 1989.

 Export sales of Smithwick’s and Kilkenny increased by over one third in 1994, with a large market in Canada.

-Domestic sales of Smithwick’s declined every year from the mid-1980s, and ale comprised just ten percent of the Irish beer market by 1995.
+Domestic sales of Smithwick’s declined every year from the mid-1980s, and ale, excluding stout, comprised just ten percent of the Irish beer market by 1995.

 A reduced-strength (4.3% ABV) version of Kilkenny Irish Beer was introduced to the Irish market from 1995.
 A Guinness executive explained that it was a different beer from Smithwick’s.
 It was a premium-priced product, and was intended to revitalise the declining ale category, and prevent the newly-launched Caffrey’s, a rival Irish ale from Bass, from taking market share.

 Dundalk brewed all bottled and canned Smithwick’s, including the Barley Wine, by 1995.

 Production of Smithwick’s beer for the domestic market had been transferred to the Guinness-owned Cherry’s Brewery in Waterford by 1997.